-The equivalent of a BFOQ in Canada is a bona fide occupational requirement and in the UK, a genuine occupational qualification.
+The equivalent of a BFOQ in Canada are bona fide occupational requirements, and in the UK, a genuine occupational qualification.

 Your organization’s employment practices, including hiring and termination, must comply with the relevant employment law protecting employees from discrimination.
-If you try to use a BFOQ incorrectly, you could face a discrimination lawsuit.
+If you try to use a BFOQ incorrectly, you could face an employment discrimination lawsuit.

-Aside from being the law, understanding BFOQs and their limited application ensures the creation of a fair workplace with equal access to opportunities.
+Aside from being the law, understanding bona fide occupational qualifications and their limited application ensures the creation of a fair workplace with equal access to opportunities.

 Title VII of the Civil Rights Act (1964) prohibits discrimination based on race, color, religion, sex, or national origin.
 This prohibition applies to all employment processes, including hiring, compensation, termination, promotion, access to training, and benefits.

 Title VII also provides an exception to this general rule for rare situations where religion, sex, or national origin are “reasonably necessary to carrying out a particular job function in the normal operation of an employer’s business or enterprise” (42 US code § 2000e-2).